-Mary Winn Heider is the author of two middle grade novels: THE LOSERS AT THE CENTER OF THE GALAXY and THE MORTIFICATION OF FOVEA MUNSON.
-She is currently working on a theatrical adaptation of FOVEA for The Kennedy Center with the composer Justin Huertas.
-Her picture book THE UNICORNS WHO SAVED CHRISTMAS, illustrated by Christian Cornia, is out now.
+Mary Winn Heider is the author of THE LOSERS AT THE CENTER OF THE GALAXY and THE MORTIFICATION OF FOVEA MUNSON, as well as the upcoming STUPENDOUS SWITCHEROO series with Chad Sell.
+Her theatrical adaptation of FOVEA with composer Justin Huertas was commissioned by The Kennedy Center, and opens March 2023.
+She also wrote the picture book THE UNICORNS WHO SAVED CHRISTMAS, illustrated by Christian Cornia, and has ghostwritten three chapter book series for Little Simon.
 Mary Winn has an MFA from Vermont College of Fine Arts, and she lives in Chicago, where she teaches creative writing residencies with PlayMakers Lab, performs at theaters around the city, and sometimes helps out at The Mystery League.

 Mary Winn is represented by Tina Dubois at ICM.

 Hi!
 I’m Mary Winn!
 And I am a Huge.
 Fan.
 Of.
 Books.
 I love reading them.
 I love writing them.
 I love making stacks of them around my house that I can trip on later.

 I’ve been reading books basically non-stop ever since I learned to read.
 But it took me a long time to realize that I could write them.

 I grew up in Columbia, South Carolina and Bukittinggi, Indonesia.
 We traveled a lot when I was in elementary school (my dad is an anthropologist who studied language and emotions, and he worked at a college in Indonesia for a few years).
 Sometimes all that travel was adventurous and sometimes it was lonely and frustrating.